dariovas/dai-lab-http-infrastructure/README.md

 ### How does it work
 When a request is sent to the domain "localhost", it will be handled by the reverse proxy.

-It relays it to the router which is responsible for this domain.
+It relays the requests to the router which is responsible for this domain.
 Then, this same router relays the request to the correct service, for example to the API server.

 To configure this behavior, some rules have been implemented.